Purchase a Radon Test Kit Online

 For a list of Ontario suppliers, visit Take Action on Radon - Where to buy test kits.

 Radon is the #1 cause of lung cancer in non-smokers.

-Radon – you can’t see it, smell it or taste it, but this naturally occurring gas can leak into your home from soil, rock and groundwater.
-It’s also the second leading cause of lung cancer.
+You can’t see it, smell it or taste it, but this naturally occurring radioactive gas can leak into your home from soil, rock and groundwater.
+It’s also the leading cause of lung cancer in non-smokers.

-High levels of radon present a health risk: radon is the second leading cause of lung cancer after smoking.
-The risks of developing lung cancer from radon are greater for smokers and those exposed to second-hand smoke.
+High levels of radon present a health risk: radon is the leading cause of lung cancer in non-smokers.
+And the risks of developing lung cancer from radon are greater for smokers and those exposed to second-hand smoke.
 The only way to know the level of radon in your home is to test for it.

 Testing your home for radon is easy and inexpensive.
-We suggest using an approved long-term radon detector (from this list of approved devices) for at least three months.
-The best time to test is between September and April, when windows and doors are usually closed.
+Health Canada recommends using an approved long-term radon detector for at least three months.
+The best time to test is between October and March, when windows and doors are usually closed.
 If the radon level in your home is high, there are steps that you can take to lower it.

 For more information on: